New Jersey Dog Bite Injury Attorneys

 Alex Cappozzi, Esq., is also a part of our Personal Injury Department.
 Alex has been recognized as an up-and-coming star.
 He is one of the youngest attorneys in New Jersey to achieve a multimillion-dollar verdict at trial for an injured client.
 His accomplishments have been featured in the New Jersey Law Journal and the Top 50 Verdicts in New Jersey.
 In 2018, Super Lawyers named him a “Rising Star.”

-Salim Sabbagh, Esq., is another young and talented attorney at Brach Eichler Trial Lawyers.
+Salim Sabbagh, Esq., is another young and talented attorney at Brach Eichler Injury Lawyers.
 Salim has also obtained multimillion-dollar verdicts for his injured clients.
 Top Verdict recognized him as one of New Jersey’s top ten personal injury verdict winners in 2017.

 Do I Need a New Jersey Dog Bite Attorney?